 - Anyone receiving income which is not subject to withholding tax at the source.

 In summary, if you have received no income this year, and the profits realised on your cryptocurrency investment was less than 200,000 JPY, then you are not subject to tax (other than ordinary municipal taxes).
 If you are one of the people required to file an annual income tax return (e.g business owners and sole proprietors) then you must continue to do so, irrespective of whether or not your investments are ultimately taxable or not.

 How Are Cryptocurrency Gains Treated For Tax Purposes In Japan?

-You should be aware that gains realised from investments into cryptocurrency, for the purpose of tax in Japan, are treated differently to those of stocks and FX.
+You should be aware that gains realised from investments into cryptocurrency like bitcoin, for the purpose of tax in Japan, are treated differently to those of stocks and FX.
 Unlike the gains in your stock portfolio, which are taxed at a fixed rate of 20.315%, your crypto gains are treated as “miscellaneous income”.
 Because of this, gains should not be reported alongside those “separate incomes” (分離課税) made via FX and equity, and instead should be reported as if made via the physical transaction of goods (exactly the same as if you’d have made a profit selling hand-made baskets!), ultimately placing these gains on top of your employment income.

 |Taxable Income||Tax Rate||Deduction|

 |above 195万円 and less than 330万円||10％||97,500円|